Viridian01/CSE-151A-Restaurant-Revenue/README.md

 </a>

 ## Written Report
-Here is PDF version of our written report:
+Here is the PDF version of our written report:
 <a target="_blank" href="">
    <img src="https://img.shields.io/badge/Download%20as%20PDF-EF3939?style=flat&logo=adobeacrobatreader&logoColor=white&color=black&labelColor=ec1c24">
 </a>